Sanxom/Pokemon-Recreation/README.md

 # Pokemon-Recreation
-A recreation of Pokemon from scratch in Unity made by me
+A recreation of Pokemon in Unity as a solo developer
+- WIP still but demonstrates capabilities